What our priorities are and how we are doing

 The College’s Jacqueline du Pré Music Building is a very popular venue for the performing arts, including numerous events of an educational nature aimed at children and their families and other events aimed at the public in general.
 The JdP has continued with its many education and community projects, which run throughout the academic year and out of term time Our monthly Cushion Concerts, as well as the annual Robert Mayer concert and the Patsy Wood Family prom, saw record numbers of children and families thorough the doors, many for the first time.
 The Cushion Concerts introduce children and their families to a wide variety of different instruments, demonstrating how they work and what kind of music they play.

-At the end of 2016, the classic tale, The Elves and the Shoemaker, was brought to life in a magical pantomime, which was created by Wild Boor Ideas and supported by the Robert Mayer Trust and Arts Council England.
-It was a hugely successful production with nearly all available tickets sold.
-Emma Boor and her team returned for Christmas 2017 with a brand-new production.
+At the end of 2018, a new show, Winnie and Wilbur: A Christmas Adventure, was brought to life in a magical pantomime, which was created by Wild Boor Ideas and supported by the Robert Mayer Trust and Arts Council England.
+It was a hugely successful sell-out production with nearly all available tickets sold.
 Special interactive performances were also devised for those with Special Educational Needs.
-The quarterly 'Moving Music' concerts, aimed primarily at people living with dementia, and their families, friends, and carers, also continued throughout 2016/17.
+The quarterly 'Moving Music' concerts, aimed primarily at people living with dementia, and their families, friends, and carers, also continues throughout 2018/19.
 The 'Moving Music' concerts enable them to enjoy a concert experience together and to help unlock memory and movement through the power of music.
 In view of the level of interest, two concerts are held on each day.
 Many care homes around Oxford bring their clients but so do individuals who care for their partners.
 Funded by the Patsy Wood Trust and the Royal Grammar School, High Wycombe, these concerts featured experienced performers such as Derek Paravicini and Christine Cairns as well as Radley College and Magdalen College School musicians.

 The JdP also continues to host three School Concerts each term.
 The Schools Concerts involve outreach musicians giving a one-hour workshop in school followed by a concert at the Jacqueline du Pré building with four instruments – the clarinet, flute, trumpet and piano.
 There are three such concerts a term involving nine different schools each term.
 The concerts are free to the schools, though some are able to give small donations.